isaac-ped/Shremote/README.md

 * **Overridden by**: `host.<host>.ssh`

 ##### init_cmds/post_cmds
-The commands are executed *on the local host* at the start/end of execution.
+These commands are executed *on the local host* at the start/end of execution.

 For `init_cmds`, before files are copied or any remote calls are made.
 For `post_cmds`, after files are copied back to the local host